stridecolossus/JOVE/docs/blog/part-5-terrain/tesselation.md

 ### Overview

-We will next introduce _push constants_ as an alternative (and more efficient) means of updating the view matrices.
+We next introduce _push constants_ as an alternative and more efficient means of updating the view matrices.

 Push constants are used to send data to shaders with some constraints: